 mandatory redeemable preferred.
-A type of preferred shares that pays either fixed or variable dividends.
+A type of preferred shares that pays dividends that may be fixed or variable.
 The shares have a stated liquidation value that the fund sponsor is required to redeem for cash or other assets at the stated maturity date.